-Restructuring & Insolvency Comparative Guide - - Cyprus
+Restructuring & Insolvency Comparative Guide

 - file the final court order sanctioning the arrangement and compromise with the registrar of companies; and

-- attach it to its memorandum and articles of association.
+- attach the court order to its memorandum and articles of association.

 (b) Directors of the debtor

-Provided that there is no liquidator appointed, the directors remain in control during the restructuring process.
+Provided that no liquidator has been appointed, the directors remain in control during the restructuring process.
 They will:

 - perform all matters that the debtor is obliged to perform and act in the best interests of the debtor;

-- examine the debtors' financial viability to enter into the arrangement or compromise;
+- examine the debtor's financial viability to enter into the arrangement or compromise;

-- to the extent possible, ensure the debtor's going concern; and
+- to the extent possible, ensure the debtor's continuation as a going concern; and

 - resolve conflicts of stakeholder interests.